gilnam74/vex-sneppet/VEX-for-artists.md

 In other words, we need to scale our points (which are vectors) down closer to center, and **to scale vector we need to multiply or divide it by a certain number**.

-So, to adjust the shift value we will **multiply** the Y position by an arbitrary float number (let's name it "curvature"), dependent on an iteration number.
+To adjust the shift value we will **multiply** the Y position by an arbitrary float number (let's name it "curvature"), dependent on an iteration number.
 Let's just try the same formula:

 ```C
 int number_of_points = chi('number_of_points');